okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/rule-sets/index.md

 <ApiOperation method="delete" url="/api/v1/policies/${policyId}" />

-Permanently deletes a Policy along with any associated Rules and Mappings.
+Permanently deletes a non-default Policy along with any associated Rules and Mappings.
+Policies set as default cannot be deleted.

 #### Request path parameters